 ROTORUA CULTURAL SHOWS

-The 3 are all very good, and each offers a fantastic evening experience, please feel free to ask us questions as we can explain the differences to make it easier for you to make up your mind which would be more to your liking We base our knowledge on recent feedback from our guests - and we can also help with discounts for all 3 of them.
+The 3 are all very good, and each offers a fantastic evening experience, please feel free to ask us questions as we can explain the differences to make it easier for you to select which one would be more to your liking.
+We base our knowledge on recent feedback from our guests - and we can also help with discounts for all 3 of them.
 (Allow 4 hours in the evening).

 Skyline is a fantastic place to visit for all ages.
 The ride up in the Gondola is so peaceful, and the views over the City and the lake are fantastic.
 There is also a great restaurant up there, that does a very good buffet meal in the evenings – and we can arrange for you to be picked up from MALFROY Motor Lodge Rotorua accommodation.